myuw-web-components/myuw-compact-card/README.md

 ## Removing Card

-When the remove card button is clicked a `deleteCardNotify` event is fired where `event.detail` as the UID of the card.
+`myuw-compact-card`s have a contextual menu with a delete menu item.
+When users attempt to delete the card, this web component fires a custom `deleteCardNotify` **DOM event** on the `myuw-compact-card` element where `event.detail` is the UID of the card.

+This event is both `bubbles` and `composed` so it will bubble up into the parent document (beyond this web component's shadow DOM).

+Handling that event to actually delete the card is an exercise left to the implementer.

 ```javascript
   const el = document.getElementById('my-card');